The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Inconsistency/Incorrect function: WaitVBlank

 does not do what it should.
-Nor what it says. bit 0 of
+Nor does it do what it says. bit 0 of

 inside the VBlank